Mike Griffiths (British Army officer)

-Michael Trevor Griffiths is a retired British police officer who served as Chief Constable and Chief Executive of the Civil Nuclear Constabulary from 2013 until 2019; prior to which, he was an officer of the British Army who retired as a Brigadier.
+Michael Trevor Griffiths is a retired British police officer who served as Chief Constable and Chief Executive of the Civil Nuclear Constabulary from 2013 until 2019; prior to this, he was an officer of the British Army who retired as a Brigadier.

 Early life and education

 Griffiths spent part of his childhood in Carlisle and started his military career as a cadet in the Keswick detachment of Cumbria Army Cadet Force.
 He studied at the University of Southampton and graduated in politics and international studies.

 Military career

 Having attended the Royal Military Academy Sandhurst, Griffiths was commissioned into the General List of the British Army as a second lieutenant on 5 August 1978.
 He transferred to the King's Own Royal Border Regiment on 3 March 1979, He was promoted to captain on 5 February 1985, to major on 30 September 1991, and to lieutenant colonel on 30 June 1998.
 He eventually rose to become commanding officer of the King's Own Royal Border Regiment.

 Griffiths was Commander of the 42 North West Brigade from 2006 to 2008.
 He was promoted to brigadier on 30 June 2007.
 He then served in staff roles such as Director Personal Services (Army), Director Infantry and Director Personnel Operations.
 Having seen deployments to Northern Ireland, Cyprus, Bosnia and Afghanistan, he retired from the British Army in 2012.